Michigan Firearm Rights Restoration Lawyers

 Why file a motion for restoration if your rights have been automatically restored?

 The Gun Rights Restoration Team with LEWIS & DICKSTEIN, P.L.L.C. strongly recommends anyone who may be automatically reinstated go through the formal restoration process to have an ORDER from a judge formalizing the restoration.
 A court order will prevent any false or mistaken arrests and prosecutions.
-Even if there is a valid legal defense, an unnecessary and wrongful arrest still results in a considerable financial expense (the cost of hiring an attorney), inconvenience, stress, and temporary loss of liberty.
+Even with a valid legal defense, an unnecessary and wrongful arrest still results in considerable financial expense (the cost of hiring an attorney), inconvenience, stress, and temporary loss of liberty.

-If the person was convicted of certain “specified” felonies, the required time before restoration eligibility could be longer.
+If the person was convicted of certain “specified” felonies or misdemeanors, the required time before restoration eligibility could be longer.
 Michigan gun law defines “specified felony” as a violation of state or federal law punishable by imprisonment for four years or more (or an attempt to violate such a law) if the felony involves one or more of the following circumstances:

 • if an element of that felony is the use, attempted use, or threatened use of physical force against the person or property of another, or that by its nature, involves a substantial risk that physical force against the person or property of another may be used in the course of committing the offense; or